What is Gigantism?

-Gigantism describes accelerated growth during childhood from the production of excess growth hormone.
+Gigantism is described as accelerated growth during childhood from the production of excess growth hormone.
 By definition, gigantism must occur during childhood before the growth plates in the long bones of the body (for example, the femur or humerus) have closed.
 In adults, the condition is called acromegaly.

 Gigantism is most often caused by a benign tumor on the pituitary gland called a pituitary adenoma.
 However, it can also be caused by the following disorders: